 Recording in 60 FPS

 60 FPS is widely applied in fast-paced action content like live sports.
 Compared to 30 FPS, 60 FPS doubles the frames.
 So, even for slow-motion videos, they appear crisper.
-Yet, more frames per second mean a larger file size for videos of the same length.
+Yet, more frames per second means a larger file size for videos of the same length.

 30 FPS vs 60 FPS Video Recording